TELEPHONE No. 2

 Golfball Candlestick

-The Golfball candlestick (named after the bulbous section in the middle of the stem) was made by the British Western Electric Company and based on the Western Electric No. 10 Candlestick.
-The B.P.O. called this the Telephone No. 2 and was first used by the National Telephone Company.
+The Golfball candlestick (named after the bulbous section in the middle of the stem) was made by the British Western Electric Company (probably at their BTMC factory) and based on the Western Electric No. 10 Candlestick, with OST (outside terminal) Receiver and a slightly extended pillar.
+The National Telephone Company first used this telephone, but the G.P.O. continued to use them after they purchased NTC and renamed the instrument as the Telephone No. 2.
 They were generally nickel plated.
 Early examples still have their transfers on them.

-Jan Verhelst has also found circuit diagrams and pictures in Belgium documentation from 1955.
+Circuit diagrams and pictures have been found in Belgium documentation dated 1955.
 The Belgium diagram is DMT: 451-20 and refers to the telephone as the HA-BTM.
 This telephone also has a dial (which looks like a Western Electric dial), but still retains a very basic transmission circuit.

 This telephone can also be found in a BTMC catalogue from 1910-1920, their Model 2589.